 If you’re new to yoga, it is an ancient rhythmic movement practice that originated in India thousands of years ago and has become a popular form of physical activity.
 Yoga strings together a series of poses to create a routine, called “asanas,” with each asana focusing on a specific emotional or physical purpose.

-How to start a yoga practice
+How to start a yoga practice as a beginner

 The hardest part of starting yoga is often knowing where to begin.
 Check out our top tips for kickstarting your own practice and get ready to flow!